stevenrau/RatStim-Data-Parser/README.md

 stimulus value.
 The average values for each stimulus across all input files are output to a 'Master' Excel file, and the individual sorted entries are kept in an 'Intermediate' Excel file.
-This allows data to be examined at a higher level in the 'Master' file, while still allowing closr analysis of the organized data in the 'Intermediate' file.
+This allows data to be examined at a higher level in the 'Master' file, while still allowing closer analysis of the organized data in the 'Intermediate' file.

 --------------------------------------------------------------------------------